google/model-viewer/packages/render-fidelity-tools/README.md

-`npm run build`                 | Build artifacts required to run testing and review tools `npm run clean`                 | Deletes all build artifacts `npm run test`                  | Run a render fidelity check comparing `<model-viewer>` to other renderers `npm run update-screenshots`    | Update the "golden" screenshots for all renderers
+`npm run build`                 | Build artifacts required to run testing and review tools `npm run clean`                 | Deletes all build artifacts `npm run test`                  | Run a render fidelity check comparing `<model-viewer>` to other renderers `npm run render-goldens`        | Render the "golden" images for all renderers

 ### Fidelity Test CLI